 As I stand before you today, I am struck by the beautiful and often challenging complexity that makes Hawai'i our home.

-We really are the most beautiful place on earth.

-We are of many cultures and faiths, and we live together in greater harmony than any place in the world.
+We really are the most beautiful place on Earth.
+We are of many cultures and faiths, and we live in greater harmony than any place in the world.
 People from all over the planet come here to enjoy our environment, our host culture and their gifts to all of us: gifts of aloha, tolerance and respect, and the celebration of each other and our differences.

 We often need to be reminded of what makes us so special.
 We are one of the healthiest states in the nation.
 People here live longer than anywhere else in the country.
 We have led the nation in health insurance for decades, and in the current chaos, we stand firm in caring for each other.
 We have the lowest unemployment rate in the nation.
+We are strenger financially.
+Our head rating is the highest it?

-We are strong financially.
+nation.
+We are stronger financially.
 Our bond rating is the highest it's ever been in our history, making it possible for us to get the most bang for our buck when we borrow money.
 This saves the state tens of millions of dollars, allowing us to make critical investments in our schools, housing and highways.